 In the most prestigious strand, the Grand Prix was given to Silent City Driver by Sengedorj Janchivdorj.
 The film was bestowed with a second award for Munkbhat Shirmen’s Production Design.
 This is the perfect choice for one of the most impressive films of the year.
 After watching the press screening on Thursday, I went back in the evening and watched the premiere as well.
 I am unsure when I saw a film twice the same day before, but it might have been Stalker in Stockholm in 1981.
 Incidentally, sections of Stalker were shot a stone’s throw away from the Apollo Cinema, where the bulk of the festival screenings are held.

 The jury was headed by German director Christopher Hochhäusler.
-His latest film, La mort viendra, was screened in the German focus.
-I was lucky enough to conduct an interview with him.
-Stay tuned for that interview, as well as a talk with the cinematographer and the scriptwriter of Silent City Driver.
+His latest film, La mort viendra, was screened in the German focus section.
+I was lucky enough to conduct an interview with him, which will be published shortly.
+That goes for the talk with the cinematographer and the scriptwriter of Silent City Driver as well.

 Best Director went to Nir Bergman for Pink Lady.
 The prize for Best Actress was shared by Pirjo Lonka and Elina Knihtilä for their roles as sisters in the Finnish 100 Litres of Gold.
 Lee Hyo-Je was given the award for Best Actor for his part in The Loop.
 Seyefettin Tokmaks’ Empire of the Rabbits was the second film in the competition to win two awards.
 Best Cinematography went to Claudia Becerril Bulos, while the prize for Best Script was given to the director.
 Finally, the award for Best Original Score was given to Alyana Cabral and Moe Cabral for Some Nights I Feel Like Walking.